Discover Istanbul, home of Tower of Christ

 Galata Tower is one of the most iconic symbols of Istanbul.
 It also features to be one of the highest and oldest towers of the city.

-This famous observation tower gets its name from the area where it is situated.
+This famous observatory tower gets its name from the area where it is situated.
 At the top of the Galata Tower, you can enjoy a panaromic landscape that covers a great deal of Istanbul, including the Golden Horn, the Bosphorus and the Historical Peninsula.

 The formal restaurant on top of the tower, which is currently open to visitors, features traditional cuisine as well as authentic Turkish dance performances.
 The little square at the foot of Galata Tower is home to cute restaurants, which offer a gratifying lunch.
+Surrounded by wine bars and great clubs, Galata is a hotspot for entertainment.

 Galata Tower was built in 1348 by the Genoese, was the highest point of the city walls and called the Tower of Christ.
 In Ottoman times it was used to detain prisoners of war and later became an fire tower between 1717 and 1962.